gradle/native-platform/readme.md

 * Use wchar_to_java() for windows system and file system info.
 * Test network file systems on Mac, Linux, Windows
 * Test mount points on Windows
-* Cache class, method and field lookups (in particular for String conversions).
+* Cache class, method and field lookups
-* Determine C charset once at startup
 * Change readLink() implementation so that it does not need to NULL terminate the encoded content
 * Don't use NewStringUTF() anywhere
 * Use iconv() to convert from C char string to UTF-16 when converting from C char string to Java String.